ishikki-akabane/GramDB/README.md

 - Primary key is a mandatory key which will exist in all records.
 - "_id" key represents the primary key
 - If no primary key provided while inserting record, random unique primary key will be generated and will get inserted with the record
+- It is unique for every record
 - Data id represents the location of data
 - "_m_id" key represents the data id
 - It's a reserved key which gets generated automatically
+- It is unique for every record